 pageloadId identifier.
 It’s a difficult problem to solve without using a persistent identifier, and I found no evidence that Cloudflare has solved this problem.
 Part of the data that Cloudflare collects includes the navigation type, which can identify whether a page load was the result of clicking on a link or reloading the current page.

-Update (): Cloudflare has finally begun using the all the collected performance data in its Web Analytics dashboard.
+Update (): Cloudflare has finally begun using the all the collected performance data in the CWA dashboard.
 It has focused on translating the raw measurements into the Google Core Web Vitals.
 You can learn more about it in the announcement blog post.

 static.cloudflareinsights.com and submits data to